 Background Selection: Find the Right Balance

-The right background can enhance your persona, while the wrong one can distract or create negative impressions.
-If you’re an outdoorsy type, consider taking pictures during a hike or near a scenic vista.
-If you’re more urban-chic, you might choose a café or a cityscape.
+The right background can reinforce your persona, while the wrong one can distract or create negative impressions.
+If you're an outdoorsy type, consider taking pictures during a hike or near a scenic vista.
+If you're more urban-focused, a cafe or a cityscape adds context.

 Pro Tip: Keep clutter to a minimum.
-A messy bedroom or a random passerby in the background can steal focus from your face.
+A messy bedroom or a random passerby in the background pulls focus from your face.
+Before you shoot, spend 30 seconds tidying whatever will appear behind you.
+It's one of the cheapest improvements you can make to a photo.

 Harnessing Style and Authenticity: Dressing for Your Photo Success